MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 First, make sure you have the **Linux development with C++** workload installed, including the CMake component.
 See [Install the C++ Linux workload in Visual Studio](download-install-and-setup-the-linux-development-workload.md).

+On the Linux machine, make sure that the following are installed:

+- gcc
+- gdb
+- rsync
+- zip

 ::: moniker range="vs-2019"

 Linux support for CMake projects requires a recent version of CMake to be installed on the target machine.
 Often, the version offered by a distribution’s default package manager is not recent enough to support all the IDE’s features.
 Visual Studio 2019 can automatically install a user local copy of CMake on remote Linux machines that don’t have a recent version of CMake installed.
 If a compatible version of CMake isn’t detected the first time you build your project, you will see an info-bar offering to install CMake.